jootten/A2C_Lunar_Lander/report.md

 ![*Figure 5: coordinator.py agent instantiations*](report_screenshots/coordinator.py_agent_inst.png)

 The instantiation of the agents exhibits an anomaly: the keyword `.remote`.
-This is necessary, because the agent class is declared as a Ray remote class, which has the following implications when instantiated:
+This is necessary because the agent class is declared as a Ray remote class, which has the following implications when instantiated:

 * Instantiation must be done with `Agent.remote()` instead of `Agent()` as seen in the screenshot
 * A worker process is started on a single thread of the CPU